-FTI Consulting, Inc., a Maryland corporation (the "Company"), and certain stockholders of the Company named in Schedule II hereto and identified therein as the initial selling stockholders (the "Initial Selling Stockholders"), propose to sell an aggregate of 2,119,469 shares (the "Firm Securities") of the Company's common stock, par value \$0.01 per share (the "Common Stock").
-Of the Firm Securities, 2,100,000 are being sold by the Company and 19,469 by the Initial Selling Stockholders.
-In addition, certain members of the Company's management identified on Schedule II hereto (the "Management Selling Stockholders") propose to grant to the Underwriters named in Schedule I hereto (the "Underwriters") an option to purchase up to an additional 317,920 shares of the Common Stock on the terms and for the purposes set forth in Section 3 (the "Option Securities").
-The Initial Selling Stockholders and the Management Selling Stockholders are hereinafter collectively referred to as the "Selling Stockholders".
+FTI Consulting, Inc., a Maryland corporation (the "Company"), and certain stockholders of the Company named in Schedule II hereto and identified therein as selling stockholders (the "Selling Stockholders"), propose to sell an aggregate of 2,121,969 shares (the "Firm Securities") of the Company's common stock, par value \$0.01 per share (the "Common Stock").
+Of the Firm Securities, 2,100,000 are being sold by the Company and 21,969 by the Selling Stockholders.
+The Company also proposes to grant to the Underwriters named in Schedule I hereto (the "Underwriters") an option to purchase up to an additional 318,295 shares of the Common Stock on the terms and for the purposes set forth in Section 3 (the "Option Securities").
 The Firm Securities and the Option Securities, if purchased, are hereinafter collectively called the "Securities".
 This is to confirm the agreement concerning the purchase of the Securities from the Company and the Selling Stockholders by the Underwriters, as of the date first written above.